by JACKSON KEENAN, CFP®, DIRECTOR OF FINANCIAL PLANNING

 Next, charitable giving is also a great way to unload highly appreciated assets.
 Certain assets may have significantly appreciated over time and result in a substantial capital gains taxes at sale.
 This makes them ideal to donate and this can even be a part of a portfolio rebalance.

-Finally, if you have not completed your Required Minimum Distribution (RMD) and are at least age 70 ½, you should consider a Qualified Charitable Distribution (QCD).
-A QCD allows you to donate up to $100,000 total to one or more charities directly from a taxable IRA instead of taking an RMD.
+Finally, if you are at least age 70 ½, you should consider a Qualified Charitable Distribution (QCD).
+A QCD allows you to donate up to $100,000 total to one or more charities directly from a taxable IRA, tax free.
 This may help donors avoid being pushed into higher income tax brackets and prevent phaseouts of other tax deductions.

 The 2024 donation deadline is December 31st, so the sooner you start planning the better.
 You can give yourself a double win: improving the world and a potential tax break too.